Nobody bothered to tell me that dynamite is explosive. And when I found out, it was already too late.

 “Great, you start now.”

 I was introduced to my mafia partner, Eve Adams.
-We hopped into a sweet car to begin our first mission: kidnap the mayor’s girlfriend.
-Then kidnap his wife.
+We hopped into a sweet car to begin our first mission: kidnap the mayor’s boyfriend.
+Then kidnap her husband.

 But something wasn’t right.
-Something about Eve made me feel uneasy.
+I couldn’t put my finger on it, but something about Eve made me feel uneasy.
 Her name sounded awfully suspicious.
 It reminded me of fresh apples.
 I hated fresh apples.

 “There’s something fishy about you,” I finally said.